jerichoBob/GR/Mathematica/README.md

-# GRHelper
+# GRHelper.m

-The functions within the GRHelper package were originally written by Chuck Evans (and some of his grad students) @ UNC Chapel Hill.
+The functions within the [GRHelper.m](./GRHelper.m) Mathematica package were originally written by Chuck Evans (and some of his grad students) @ UNC Chapel Hill.

 David Brown @ NC State created the GRHelper package and tidied things up and put those functions into the package form you see here.